 The clubs are an opportunity for students to practice and learn new vocabulary specific to the goals of each club.
 Students are required to participate in at least one of the following clubs: Literature and Theater, Music and Dance, Calligraphy, Cooking.

 Meals at the university’s cafeteria are included in the program fee.
 Couscous, tagine stew, and many other culinary delights will make you yearn for a Moroccan restaurant when you return to Lawrence.

-A group flight will be organized by the Office of Study Abroad.
+A group flight will be organized by KU Study Abroad & Global Engagement.
 Information about the group flight will be available after March 1st.

 Open to students in good academic standing from any accredited U.S. college or university.
 At least one semester of college-level Arabic language or the equivalent is recommended.
 Minimum 2.50 GPA required.
 (Exceptions considered only after submission of a petition.)

 Since this program meets all Department of Education requirements for intensive summer language programs, eligible students may use FLAS Summer Fellowships.
 For more information, please visit www.flas.ku.edu.